-The Honourable John Sharp is an aviator, having been a licensed pilot of both fixed wing and rotary wing aircraft.
+Mr. Lim started his career as a Defence The Honourable John Sharp is an aviator, having been a licensed pilot of both fixed wing and rotary wing aircraft.
 Mr. Sharp was a member of the House of Representatives of the Commonwealth Parliament for 14 years (1984 - 1998).
 He retired from the House of Representatives in 1998 and established his own high level aviation and transport consulting company.
-Mr. Sharp is a former Chairman of the Aviation Safety Foundation of Australia and since 2001 has been a director of Airbus Group, Australia Pacific.
+Mr. Sharp is a former Chairman of the Aviation Safety Foundation of Australia.
+In 2001, he became a director of Airbus Group, Australia Pacific, a position he retired from in June 2015.
 He has retired as Chairman of the Parsons Brinkerhoff Advisory Board, an engineering and design company operating throughout Australia and the region.
 He is also Chairman of Power and Data Corporation Pty Limited and Chairman of Pel-Air Aviation Pty Ltd. Mr. Sharp is a Trustee and Board Member of John McKeown House, Honorary Federal Treasurer, National Party of Australia and has retired as Chairman of Winifred West Schools Foundation.
 He has been a member of the University of Wollongong Vice Chancellor's Advisory Board.
 He is also currently a director of the Tudor House Foundation.
 He was appointed a director of the Flight Safety Foundation following his receipt of the Foundation's Presidential Citation for Aviation Safety, the first Australian to receive this award.
+He has also been a director of the French, Australian Chamber of Commerce and Industry, and Co-Chair of the Cancer Council of NSW Southern Highlands Branch.
+He is currently a director of the Climate Change Authority.
 Mr. Sharp's extensive experience in aviation, regional air services and as the former Federal Minister for Transport and Regional Development in the Federal Government, adds significantly to the expertise and standing of the Board.